PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Related work

 \subsection{Video generation models}

 Recent progress in video generation is driven by the development of larger autoregressive \cite{phenakivillegas2022, cogvideohong2022, nuwawu2022, videopoetkondratyuk2023} and diffusion models \cite{makeavideo2022, imagenvideo2022, alignyourlatents2023, emuvideo2023, svdblattmann2023, lumiere2024, sora2024, waltgupta2023}.
 These models, trained on increasingly large datasets, continue to advance the quality and realism of generated video content.
 The state-of-the-art approach \cite{sora2024} can generate minute-long videos with realistic motions and viewpoint consistency.
-However, current video generation models cannot support physics-based control, like interactions with objects through external forces.
-Our approach leverages strong motion prior from a video generation model, and as the field of video generation continues to advance, we expect our method to yield even better results.
+However, current video generation models cannot support physics-based interactions with objects through external forces.